- What is Clinical Acupuncture

 Theoretical basis of acupuncture

 The Traditional Chinese Theory of Acupuncture is based on Traditional Chinese Medicine.
-It believes human body is composed of vital energy system (Qi pronounced as Chi) which has two mutually dependent counterparts called Yin & Yang.
-This Qi flows in body in 14 meridians (or Channels) and nourishes & sustains the body, the body functions and the life.
+It believes human body is composed of vital energy system (Qi pronounced as Chi) which has two mutually dependent counterparts called Yin and Yang.
+This Qi flows in body in 14 meridians (or Channels) and nourishes and sustains the body, the body functions and the life.
 Health is a state of balance between Yin and Yang.
 In disease due to internal or external factors, there is disbalance between Yin and Yang.
 This results in obstruction, stagnation or depletion of Qi.
-This state of Qi results in disorder in organ function & disease.
+This state of Qi results in disorder in organ function and disease.
 With acupuncture, some specific points on meridians (Called acupoints) are either stimulated or sedated to bring back the balance & harmony in Qi which results in better organ function and good health.

 Scientific basis of acupuncture

 Acupuncture has been subjected to extensive scientific research.
 Many studies have found that acupuncture treatment has significant benefit and effectiveness in treatment of pain and diseases.
 Many theories have been forwarded to explain the scientific basis of acupuncture.
 The two important ones are: